-Coaching is a skill of attaining results by developing people to their maximum positive productive ability.
+Coaching is a skill of attaining results by developing people to their maximum positive, productive ability.
 It is a collaborative relationship undertaken between a coach and a willing individual.
-Coaching is time-limited verses mentoring.
+Coaching is time-limited versus mentoring.
 Coaching uses conversations and skill to help clients learn to lead while achieving their goals.
+Coaches develop people by communicating effectively and challenging an employee to think and grow on their own.
 A coach is someone who walks behind the client and pushes and encourages the client to stretch.
+Effective Coaches deliver results!

-A mentor has expertise in the areas of self-presentation, positioning, and connecting the essential aspects of promotability.
-To assist individuals to make it to the top, a mentor who is accepted by top management is vital.
-A mentor takes a personal, somewhat parental interest in the protégé, to some degree beyond just being a co-worker or professional.
-A mentor does the following (Carr-Ruffino, (1989) :
+A mentor has expertise in the areas of self-presentation, positioning, and connecting the essential aspects of helping the protégé/mentee to be promoted.
+To assist individuals to make it to the top, a mentor who is accepted by top management is essential.
+A mentor takes a personal interest in the mentee/protégé.
+To some degree beyond just being a co-worker or professional.
+Mentors offer their knowledge, expertise and advice to those with less experience.
+By leveraging their unique knowledge and skills, mentors guide mentees in the right direction.
+The support is based on the mentor’s own experiences and learnings, which make them more reliable figures in the eyes of the mentee.

 Ben is a Registered Nurse (RN) who started out as a Nursing Assistant (NA) and then went on to become a Licensed Practical Nurse (LPN).
-He completed an LPN to RN bridge program about a year ago.
+He completed an LPN to RN bridge program about three years ago.

 Michelle is a nursing shift supervisor.
 She recognized Ben's clinical and leadership potential when he was an NA and has acted as his mentor for years.
 Michelle was instrumental in encouraging Ben to return to school.
-She helped Ben see the benefits for further education.
-Helped him identify schools, financing sources, and was influential in getting Ben's schedule changed to accommodate classes.
-Michelle had multiple conversations with Ben to assist him to transition from an LPN role to the RN role.
+She helped Ben see the benefits for furthering his education and assisted him in identifying schools, financial resources, and was influential in getting Ben's schedule changed to accommodate classes.
+Michelle had multiple conversations with Ben to assist him in transitioning from an LPN role to the RN role.

-Now that Ben has been an RN for a year, Michelle influenced Ben's Nurse Manager to train Ben as a relief charge nurse.
-Michelle recommended that Ben ask to take charge nurse and leadership continuing education courses as they become available.
-In a year or two, if Ben is successful as a relief charge nurse and is still interested in leadership, Michelle will assist him to find and recommend him for a full time charge nurse position.
+Now that Ben has been an RN for three years, Michelle influenced Ben's Nurse Manager to train Ben as a relief charge nurse.
+Michelle recommended that Ben ask to take the charge nurse position and leadership continuing education courses as they become available.
+In a year or two, if Ben is successful as a relief charge nurse and is still interested in leadership, Michelle will assist him to find and recommend him for a full-time charge nurse position.

-Coaching is not just giving advice, teaching, or directing – it is a collaboration in which the coach acts like a midwife: supporting, encouraging and helping the client through the experience while acknowledging the client as the expert and the person “making it happen” (Donner & Wheeler 2005).
+Coaching is not just giving advice, teaching, or directing – it is a collaboration in which the coach acts like a midwife: supporting, encouraging and helping the client through the experience while acknowledging the client as the expert and the person “making it happen.5”

-The role as a coach is to develop the most critical asset of the organization its PEOPLE.
-This acronym stands for (Waddell, 2000):
+The role as a coach is to develop the most critical asset of the organization its PEOPLE.6 This acronym stands for:

 P Philosophy: Core values and beliefs are the foundations of success